ether/ueberDB/README.md

 </pre>

 #How to add support for another database
 Look at sqlite_db.js and mysql_db.js, your module have to provide the same functions.
 Call it DATABASENAME_db.js and reimplement the functions for your database.
 If you think it works, test it with `node benchmark.js DATABASENAME`.
 Benchmark.js is benchmark and test at the same time.
 It tries to set 100000 values.
+You can pipe stderr to a file and will create a csv with benchmark results.

 #License
 is Apache v2